junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Since March the fifth," Dean says for him.
 "Since the day the phoenix died and Cas was supposed to meet us up, yeah I remember.
 Kinda hard to forget, isn't it?"

-The glass bottle of phoenix ash is still tucked under his jacket, just in case if he has to leave in a hurry, he'd make sure the reason why they're here in the first place wouldn't get lost.
+The glass bottle of phoenix ash is still tucked under his jacket, just in case if he has to be pulled away in a hurry, he'd make sure the reason why they're here in the first place wouldn't get lost.

 Sam swallows, giving Dean a quick glance, a little sheepishly, "So is it time we finally start talking about what if Cas never come, if he just can't, and we might have to figure out our own way back?"

 Dean stares at him, face grim, brows knitted tight.
-Eventually he sighs, giving in the stare, answering.
-"Ok, yeah.
-You might be right."
+Eventually he sighs, giving in the stare, licking his lips.
+"Ok, yeah, you might be right.
+Can't put all the burden on the man, he might even need our help back home."

 ### Act 2